greenplum-db/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 You can run PL/Python code blocks as anonymous code blocks.
 See the [DO](../ref_guide/sql_commands/DO.html) command in the *Greenplum Database Reference Guide*.

-The Greenplum Database PL/Python extensions are installed by default with Greenplum Database.
-Two extensions are provided:

-- `plpython3u`, introduced with Greenplum 6.22, supports developing functions using Python 3.9.
+The Greenplum Database PL/Python extension is installed by default with Greenplum Database. `plpython3u`, introduced with Greenplum 6.22, supports developing functions using Python 3.9.
 Greenplum Database installs a compatible Python at `$GPHOME/ext/python3.9`.

 ### <a id="topic3"></a>Greenplum Database PL/Python Limitations